-A species of cybernetic beings; originally a fully organic humanoid species, they started replacing more and more of their biology with robotics to extend their life, to the point that they have next to nothing living inside them, including emotions, instead only maintaining a drive to "upgrade" the entire universe to be like them.
-They are an example of "parallel evolution"; they have origins on many planets, essentially an inevitability, arising wherever there are people with the technology Mondas, Telos, Planet 14, and so on.
+A species of cybernetic beings; originally a fully organic humanoid species, they started replacing more and more of their biology with robotics to extend their life, to the point that they have next to nothing living inside them, including emotions, and somewhere along the line they for some reason picked up a drive to "upgrade" the entire universe to be like them.
+They are an example of "parallel evolution"; they have origins on many planets and in many timelines, essentially an inevitability, arising wherever there are people with the technology Mondas, Telos, Planet 14, and so on.
 In fact, the Mondas/Telos Cybermen came from the tenth planet of the Earth's solar system ("Earth's long-lost twin planet"). note

 Tropes associated with the television continuity:

 - They spoke like this in their first appearance, giving their voices a rather unSETTling sINg-song quality."SIIIIlenCE!
 AnyONNNNNNNNNNNNE who MOOOOOOOVES willbekilled inSTANTlyyyyyy!"

 - The Troughton-era Cybermen have their own version, where they tend to stretch out words."YOU BEEEEEELONG TO UZZZZZZ."

 - They spoke like this in their first appearance, giving their voices a rather unSETTling sINg-song quality.

 - Action Figure Speech: Because their mouths don't move, they frequently move their hands when speaking amongst each other so the audience knows which one is talking.

 - Adaptive Ability: Ramped up in "Nightmare in Silver", wherein they survive an electrified moat without a single loss, and eventually become immune to Cyberguns.